pumpking786/pumpking786/README.md

 👨‍💻 Portfolio <a href="https://pramitamatya.com.np" target="_blank">pramitamatya.com.np</a><br>
 📫 Reach me **pramitamatya786@gmail.com**<br>
 ⚡ Fun fact:  **When I was a kid, people gave me the nickname "Pumpkin".
-I just added G to it.
+I just added a G to it.
 (No lie)**

 <h3 align="left">Connect with me:</h3>
 <p align="left">